-Constituents are agglomerated with carbonated binders which, after baking, leave a solid residue of carbon bonds between the grains of the basic constituents.
+Constituents are agglomerated with carbonated binders which, after distillation and cokefaction, leave a solid residue of carbonated bonds between the grains of the basic constituents.

 As the quantity of the binder added into the mixture increases, the bonds become more numerous and the brush becomes "harder".
 Conversely, if the amount of this binder is reduced, the number of bonds is reduced and the product becomes "softer".